m3data/collective-futurecrafting/_posts/2025-03-06-a-living-story-of-adapting-communities-to-thrive.md

 ## Exploring the Three Horizons

-The Mural is structured around the **Three Horizons framework**: a powerful way to imagine and navigate transformation:
+The Mural is structured around the **Three Horizons framework**: a powerful way to imagine and navigate transformation.

 - **Horizon 1: Business-as-Usual & Current Challenges**: What's holding us back?
 What challenges do you see in your community?
 What are people saying—or not saying—about climate change?